keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/introduction.md

 * Attendees are not required to have wifi at the door.
 * Users that choose to onboard will receive a Proof-of-Attendence NFT.
 * The post-attendance gifts can **only** be given to people that physically showed up to the event.
 You can't receive the NFT if you didn't show up.
+* People that have attended the event can get setup with a NEAR wallet if they don't have one yet.

 These features open the door to an entirely new class of non-technical attendees and create a smoother experience compared to existing NFT ticketing solutions.